AdaCore/gnatcoverage/doc/gnatcov/integrated_instr.rst

 uses CMake as a build system, specify ``BUILD_SYSTEM=CMake`` on the `make` invocation.

-The following considers that the instrumentation runtime  was installed through the use of ``gnatcov setup``.
+The following considers that the coverage runtime was installed through the use of |gcvstp|.

 Let's consider a simple ``main.cpp`` file